camuthig/camuthig.github.io/content/posts/php-73-features.md

 )
 ```

-In the above example, if I attempt to just add a new line belong `'strings'`, I also need to remember to add the comma
+In the above example, if I attempt to just add a new line below `'strings'`, I also need to remember to add the comma
 after `'strings'`.
-With PHP three, a trailing comma can be preemptively added and always maintained.
+With PHP 7.3, a trailing comma can be preemptively added and always maintained.

 ```php
 <?php